Set the water heater thermostat to 120°F for both the top and bottom elements. This temperature balances safety and energy efficiency.

 - 1 Introduction To Water Heater Thermostat Settings

-- 2 Understanding The Dual Thermostat System
+- 2 Dual Thermostat System – adjusting thermostat on water heater

 - 3 Assessing Your Hot Water Needs